 Those bad guys and neutrals (display human-like intelligence) that gamers come across in video games behave intelligently because of artificial intelligence.

-Moreover, AIs in games doesn’t just end in its application in video games.
+Moreover, AIs in games don’t just end in their application in video games.

-There are artificial intelligence systems that can play non-video games, and some of these systems have being able to match and in some cases defeat experienced human counterparts.
+There are artificial intelligence systems that can play non-video games, and some of these systems have been able to match and in some cases, defeat experienced human counterparts.

-Deep Blue is a chess playing AI system developed by IBM.
-It is a symbolic game playing AI, because it represent the beginning of AIs that are capable of matching and bettering human gaming intelligence.
+Deep Blue is a chess-playing AI system developed by IBM.
+It is a symbolic game-playing AI because it represents the beginning of AIs that are capable of matching and bettering human gaming intelligence.

 Deep Blue is the first AI system to defeat a reigning World Champion of Chess in a chess game and match.

-In a second attempt, Deep Blue was able to defeat then reigning World Chess Champion, Gary Kasporov, in a chess match that ended in May, 1997.
+In a second attempt, Deep Blue was able to defeat the reigning World Chess Champion, Gary Kasparov, in a chess match that ended in May 1997.

 Therefore, you should be wowed that AlphaGo, the less advanced of the fold, was able to beat a 9-dan human professional Go player (Lee Sodol) without handicap.